-ENG541 (Sem 1), ENG542 (Sem 2)

-duration: year course
+DURATION: year course

 CREDITS: 2

 OPEN TO: seniors

 NCAA: approved

 PREREQUISITE: instructor and / or GT Facilitator recommendation

 Advanced Placement English Literature and Composition engages students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for the readers.
 As they read, students consider a work's structure, style, and themes as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.
 The course provides students with the skills in analytical reading and expository writing necessary to prepare them for college-level reading and writing.
 Summer reading and writing will be required of students who enroll in AP English Literature and Composition.